SashaHon/forecast-CH/README.md

 h1 - text-2xl
 h2 - text-2xl (it's important, so is big);
 subtitle - text-sm font-light (for extra contrast to the title)

+## features

+- show current temperature, humidity, rain, wind in Switzerland as default
+- depending on this data render relevant forecast icons
+- enable to choose Swiss city for the forecast
+- render forecast data and city name according to the chosen city